liquidlight/slack-tea/README.md

 - Add initial feedback to let the users know the Tea Bot is working
 - Use the Slack class to send back messages to the channel
-- Pull config into seperate file for better committing